toradex/torizon-experimental-torizon-ide-v2-docs/USAGE-DATA.md

 # Data Collection

-Torizon VS Code Extension v2 (ApolloX) has opt-in telemetry collection.
+Torizon VS Code Extension v2 (ApolloX) has opt-out telemetry collection.
 Only *anonymous data* is being collected.

 ## What's Included in the ApolloX Telemetry Data